TaygaHoshi/tt-project/Lists/List of Two Handed Weapons.md

 	+ Ignores weapon precision.
 	+ Attack any creature, including allies, who moves into or out of range.

-## Occult Staff
+## Nature Staff
++ Aptitude: Witchcraft
++ (Projectile) Elemental Bolt
+	+ Range: 10 meters
+	+ Deals 24 damage.
++ Vine Growth
+	+ This attack's precision roll is made against Evasion.
+	+ Ignores weapon precision.
+	+ Hardened vines grow from the tip of your staff, hitting all creatures on 3 squares in a line in front of you.
+	+ Deals 12 damage.
+Potency bonus to damage is doubled for this attack.
++ (Prepared) Attack 3
-#TODO
+	+ #TODO

 ## Divine Staff
-+ Precision: PRA
++ Aptitude: Divine
-+ (Projectile) Divine Arrow
++ (Projectile) Arrow of Light
 	+ Range: 10 meters
 	+ Deals 24 damage.
-+ Pillar from Heaven
++ Attack 2
-	+ Ignores weapon damage.
+	+ #TODO
-	+ A bright pillar of light descents from the sky around you, dealing 12 damage to a 2 meter radius around you.
 + (Prepared) Attack 3
 	+ #TODO

 ## Longbow
-+ Precision: ACU
++ Aptitude: Strength
 + (Projectile) Shoot
 	+ Range: 15 meters
 	+ Receives a -1 penalty to precision rolls against targets within 5 meters.